 A Brunton compass, protractor, rock hammer, and topographic maps will always be indispensable to a geologist, but today’s field gear also includes GPS units, laptops, complex drafting programs, and various tools used for remote sensing such as aerial photos and stereoscopes.
 These tools help WSGS geologists make the most precise geologic maps possible.
 All of the geologic maps at the WSGS are produced digitally using ArcGIS (Version 9.3, 10), allowing for easy and near-instantaneous map updates and revisions.

 Since 1995, the WSGS has worked in conjunction with the federally-funded STATEMAP program.
 The STATEMAP Program (STATEMAP grant fact sheet), part of the U.S. Geological Survey’s National Cooperative Geologic Mapping Program (NCGMP), has significantly expanded and driven the mapping efforts of the WSGS.
-The WSGS has completed more than 100 map products with funding provided by the STATEMAP program.
+The WSGS has completed 94 map products (79 quadrangles at 100k and 15 quadrangles at 24k) using funding from the STATEMAP program (Index of maps completed under STATEMAP grant).
+The Mapping Group aims to map the entire state of Wyoming at the 1:100,000 scale, map areas of special interest at the 1:24,000 scale, and seam the 1:100,000-scale maps together to create a new bedrock geologic map of the entire state.
 The geologists working on geologic mapping and regional geology at the Wyoming State Geological Survey (WSGS) investigate and provide information about the general geology, structural geology, and stratigraphy of Wyoming.
 Geologists focus on one of two areas: (1) creating, compiling, and publishing new geologic maps; or (2) interpreting and disseminating data derived from existing geologic maps, reports, and investigations.
 When combined with a thorough understanding of Wyoming’s regional geology, geologic maps provide an essential foundation for detailed studies of specific areas, and for the exploration, evaluation, and development of Wyoming’s mineral, energy, and water resources.
 Geologic mapping and regional geology serve as a basis for many of the cooperative projects the WSGS undertakes.